Spiral spray – Water Feature

 •Sump – this is buried in the ground and provides a small ‘pond’ for the pump to operate in.
-You can use pond liner or a small plastic or fiberglass pond.
+You can use a pond liner or a small plastic or fibreglass pond.
 We used pond liner and added broken rock to finish it off around the edges.

 •10 mm soft-rolled copper piping which is easy to shape by hand.